Two years on: Keeping lungs healthy

 However, local services are still facing an uncertain future with no confirmed increase in public health funding for delivering tobacco control activity, and we’re still waiting for the government to publish their response to the prevention green paper.

-This year research was commissioned by the Asthma UK and British Lung Foundation Partnership to better understand VBA training needs in primary care clinicians.
+This year research was commissioned by the Asthma + Lung UK to better understand VBA training needs in primary care clinicians.
 We intend to drive forward progress on this recommendation in year three.

 - Data on smoking, stop smoking services and very brief advice training is available at our Lung health data tracker.